Extra Butter: Never judge a book by its movie

 Still, studios continue to adapt books.
 So far this year, we’ve seen movie versions of Hugh Lofting’s Doctor Dolittle, Henry James’ Turn of the Screw inthe updated The Turning, Jack London’s Call of the Wild and H.G.
 Wells’ The Invisible Man in theaters.
 Other book-to-film adaptations coming this year include another version of Jane Austen’s Emma and Charles Dickens’ David Copperfield.
 More modern stories include A.J.
 Finn’s The Woman in the Window and Eoin Colfer’s Artemis Fowl.

 Among all the remakes of classics and more contemporary stories, how can one tell if a book will become a beloved film or not?
-Sometimes the source material makes for a marvelous film.
+Sometimes the source material makes all the difference.
 Think of To Kill a Mockingbird,the adaptation of Harper Lee’s 1960 prize-winning novel, which became a prize-winning film in 1962.
-Francis Ford Coppola turned Mario Puzo’s crime-family saga, The Godfather, into one of the greatest films of all time
+Francis Ford Coppola turned Mario Puzo’s crime-family saga, The Godfather, into one of the greatest films of all time as well.

 Sometimes it’s what is added to a film adaptation that helps make a hit, such as musical numbers.
 How many more people know 1939’s The Wizard of Oz as a colorful musical starring Judy Garland than the 20th-century novel by L. Frank Baum?
 Cutting chunks of a novel can also help, take John Steinbeck’s East of Eden, shortened into a movie that made James Dean a star in the mid-1950s.